justinleetyler/justinleetyler.github.io/catalog.md

 > 'Such an officer as vice-President was not wated.
 He was introduced only for the sake of a valuable mode of election which requires two to be chosen at the same time.' -Williamson. -118 -q
 > To avoid intrigue and cabal, electors were to meet simultaneously in their separate staates.
 To offset the favorite-son temptation, each elector was to vote or two men, including at least one from another state... the runner-up vice president, an office that made its first appearance in the Committee of Eleven's report... but the second ballot created a problem: there was no appropriate office for that man fill...  -109-118  -q

-Rathbone, Brian. -- Call of the Herald. -- Computer data (1 file). -- [S.l.] : White Wolf Press, 2010. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3049.
-1. 813.
+Rathbone, Brian. -- Call of the Herald. -- Computer data (1 file). -- [S.l.] : White Wolf Press, 2010. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3049 -- DDC 813.

 Rayappan, Anbu. -- Non-fiction writing machine. -- Computer data (1 file : 461 KB). -- [S.n., 20--?]. -- on ASUS tranformer tablet. -- System requirements: Kindle app. -- System requirements: Kindle app. -- DDC 808.

-Rawnsley, Andrew. -- Servants of the people. -- Computer data (1 file). -- [S.l.] : ePenguin, 2001. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3051.
-1. 320.
+Rawnsley, Andrew. -- Servants of the people. -- Computer data (1 file). -- [S.l.] : ePenguin, 2001. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3051 -- DDC 320.

-Rawnsley, Andrew. -- The end of the party. -- Computer data (1 file). -- [S.l. : s.n., n.d.] -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3050.
-1. 320.
+Rawnsley, Andrew. -- The end of the party. -- Computer data (1 file). -- [S.l. : s.n., n.d.] -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3050 -- DDC 320.

 Razevich, Alexes. -- Shadowline drift. -- Computer data. -- Razor Street Publishing, 2014. -- Title from cover. -- System requirements: Kindle app. -- DDC 813.
 > Jake, in the Amazon.
 Tobna, a tribe.
 Joaquin, the FUNAI rep. 2 Benesha is poisonious to people, and has magical transport properties.
 3 Mawgic intends to trade Benesha, so it will kill everyone and rebalance the Earth.
 He leaves jack stranded in the junge.
 4 Jake is hungry, unable to spear a fish.
 Out of bug spray.
 5 Jake lost his knife in the river.
 He kills a sloth for foot, but without knwing if they eat Benesha, he cannot risk eating it.
 Ilar Ranirex, an anthropolitis.
 Naheye, Prist/Shaman.
 Lulunta Village.
 6 Jake stumbles on a village, is saved, but the Shaman doesn't trust him.
 7 N. considers J. evil, and they are harvesting a flower that blooms once every three  years.
 Benesha?
 Benesha has protein enhancing properites.
 Salen, a missionary found the tribe 3 yrs ago.
 9 They begin the exorcism, mawgin appears to Jake.
 10 Jake thinks he's left the village, but it is a dream.
 Or the Bensha.
 11 Jake and Pillar steep together.
 15 J --- the shadow drift, adnmagic leaves.